conda/ceps/cep-recipe-jinja.md

 ## The `cdt` function

-cdt stands for "core dependency tree" packages.
+CDT stands for "core dependency tree" packages.
 These are repackaged from Centos.

 The function expands to the following: